 The Kirwan Institute is locally and nationally engaged in marginalized communities to expand opportunity for all, focused in areas such as employment, health, education, criminal justice, and housing.

 We collaborate with organizations to creatively and critically think about race and ethnicity and their connection to issues affecting opportunity.
 Our projects are integrated with sound research, strategic communication, and advocacy.
 You can support the Kirwan Institute today.
 Your investment in our mission will help to “create a just and inclusive society where all people and communities have opportunity to succeed.”

-For more information, please contact Amy Holden, Director of Development for the Kirwan Institute at firstname.lastname@example.org
+For more information, please contact Dinessa Solomon, Executive Director of Foundation Relations at firstname.lastname@example.org.

 Make a donation by credit card through Ohio State’s secure server.
 Please select ‘Other’ as your preferred recipient and copy the following into the ‘Special Instructions’ box: *Donation for the Kirwan Institute for the Study of Race and Ethnicity.

 Development Fund #312320.
 To make a donation by check, send to: Kirwan Institute for the Study of Race and Ethnicity 33 W 11th Avenue, Room 209 Columbus, OH 43201